dottxt-ai/outlines/docs/source/installation.rst

 .. attention::

-   HuggingFace models are run locally.
+   Hugging Face models are run locally.
 Outlines uses the `PyTorch <https://pytorch.org/>`_ versions of the models.
 Please refer to the `PyTorch documentation <https://pytorch.org/get-started/locally/>`_ for questions related to **GPU support**.

 The integration is fairly basic for now, and if you have specific performance needs please `open an issue <https://github.com/normal-computing/outlines/issues>`_